 Since baby chameleons are constantly growing, you can’t really overfeed them.

 Juvenile chameleons are still in the growing phase.
 They will need plenty of crickets to eat, but not as much as baby chameleons do.

 At this age, it’s recommended to feed juvenile chameleon medium-sized crickets.
 The amount should be around 10 to 15 crickets per day.

 It’s best to split the feeding twice per day.
 For example, you can give them 5 crickets in the morning and 5 more in the evening.

 If the chameleon finishes all the crickets within a couple of minutes, you should give them a couple more.

 Since juvenile chameleons are still growing, they still need a lot of food to sustain their growth.

-When chameleons are an adult, the feeding will be different from those of their younger counterparts.
+When chameleons are an adult, their feeding will be different from those of their younger counterparts.

 Adult chameleons don’t need to eat a lot of crickets to stay healthy.
 For that reason, you should feed them between 5 and 8 crickets per day.

 The size of the cricket can be a large one.
-Adult chameleons are able to eat any size of crickets without any issues.
+Adult chameleons are able to eat any size of cricket without any issues.